escapin/bayesianNetworks/README.md

 ### Our Bayesian Network

-The topology (structure) and the parameters of each CPD can be both learned from data.
-However, since learning structure is much harder than learning parameters, we have designed the topology of the network according to the method given in Chapter 14.2 of the book _[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/)_.
+The topology (structure) of the bayesian network and the parameters of each CPD can be both learned from data.
+However, since learning the structure is much harder than learning the parameters of the CPD, we have designed the topology of the network according to the method given in Chapter 14.2 of the book _[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/)_.